eliasmpw/Machine_Learning_2018/project2/README.md

     - **already_cleaned_test** = True/False

+    The previous variables will determine which of the files will be pre-processed.
 If you set them to False, and run the next cells in the notebook, they will be pre-processed again.
     The pre-processing will be skipped for the ones with a value of True.
+    If you want to try different combinations of the pre-processing steps you can change the follwing variables:
+    - **duplicates** = True
+    - **emojis** = False
+    - **punctuaction** = False
+    - **handle_number** = False
+    - **special_symbols** = True
+    - **moreLetters** = False
+    - **contractions** = False
+    - **clean_stopwords** = False
+    - **spelling** = False
+    - **lemmatize** = False

+    If you set them to True and run the next cells, the will be pre-processed depending on previous choise.
+Please keep in mind that if you set the spelling to true it will take a long time to finish the pre-processing (depending on the specifics of your machine, 6-8 hours).

-6) Run the cells of the notebook
+4. Run the cells of the notebook

     Now open the **Cell** menu and click on the option **Run All**, or manually run every cell.

-    You will see the results/outputs between cells, and in the `data/pre_processed/` path you will find the new pre-processed .txt files.
+    You will see the results/outputs between cells, and in the `data/pre_processed/` path you will find the new pre-processed .txt and .pkl files.

 ## Classification using Word-Vectors

-If you want to build your own vocabulary and embeddings and vocabulary, follow these instructions:
+If you want to build your own vocabulary and embeddings, follow these instructions:

 ### Generating Word Embeddings:

-Load the training tweets given in `pos_train.txt`, `neg_train.txt` (or a suitable subset depending on RAM requirements), and construct a a vocabulary list of words appearing at least 5 times.
+Load the training tweets given in `pos_train.txt`, `neg_train.txt` (or a suitable subset depending on RAM requirements), and construct a vocabulary list of words appearing at least 5 times.
 This is done running the following commands.
 Note that the provided `cooc.py` script can take a few minutes to run, and displays the number of tweets processed.

 ```bash
 build_vocab.sh